Happyculture/combawa-wrapper/README.txt

 ## Usage

-Go to any directory in your project and type `combawa-wrapper` followed by the usual Combawa arguments.
+Go to any directory in your project and type `combawa` followed by the usual Combawa arguments.